-The office of Student Success provides academic support for all Fontbonne University students through tutoring, coaching on academic matters, workshops, placement testing and disability/exceptionality support services.
+The Kinkel Center for Student Success, Undergraduate Academic Advising and Engagement is a one-stop shop in the heart of campus, where academic support is available to assist in finding new opportunities to spread your wings.
+The Office of Student Success provides academic support for all Fontbonne University students through tutoring, coaching on academic matters, workshops, placement testing and disability/impairment support services.
 All Fontbonne students receive two free hours of tutoring per course per week.
 Tutoring is available for most courses upon request.
-Academic coaching is available to assist students in a number of areas including: time management, organization, study and test taking skills, and note taking skills.
-The testing center serves students who need to take an exam out of class and have arranged to do so with their professor.
-Examples of this may be missing an exam due to an athletic competition, missing an exam due to illness, and receiving exam accommodations due to a documented disability/exceptionality/medical conditions.
+Academic and Peer Academic Coaching is available to assist students in a number of areas including: time management, organization, study and test taking skills, note taking skills as well as problem solving and decision making skills.
+The Charles Jeffers Glik Testing Center serves students who need to take an exam out of class and have arranged to do so with their professor.
+Examples of this may be missing an exam due to an athletic competition, illness, or emergency or because they are eligible for exam accommodations due to a documented disability/impairment.
+Students may schedule appointments through www.fontbonne.edu/kinkel.
+For information regarding these services, please contact the Testing Center's Administrative Assistant, in Ryan 307 or dchronister@fontbonne.edu